the-unrealist/the-unrealist/_posts/2024-01-31-dev-log-01-essential-steps-for-new-unreal-projects.md

 *.manifest diff working-tree-encoding=UTF-16LE-BOM eol=CRLF
 ```

-## Verifying packages
+## 9. Package a shipping build
 Before each commit to my git repo, I package a shipping build to catch packaging errors early on.
 I do *not* want to find out something's seriously wrong with my project when it's deep into the development cycle.

 Some day, I would like to set up continuous integration and delivery (CI/CD) using the [Unreal Automation Tool](https://docs.unrealengine.com/5.3/en-US/unreal-automation-tool-for-unreal-engine/) to automate this process.

 ## What's next?
-I'm glad you've made it this far!

 Stay tuned for more dev logs as I make progress on my game in the coming months.
-The next one probably will showcase the custom UI widgets I recently created.

-I'd love to hear your thoughts!
-Don't hesitate to drop your feedback in the comments below (requires a GitHub account).
-Thanks for being a part of this journey!
+Please don't hesitate to drop your feedback in the comments below (requires a GitHub account).